 - You're probably feel embarrassed, ashamed, and not sure who you can tell.
 We can assure you that you don't have to feel embarrassed or ashamed, because you didn't create this problem, and you could not have controlled it, even if you knew about it all along.
 End your isolation.
 Start to build a support system of people.
 Find support groups such as S-Anon, COSA or a church group that sponsors Celebrate Recovery, that supports partner recovery.
 Facebook groups, such as our safe private group Recovery Nation, or Bloom for Women, for betrayed partners.
 Get hope, resources and support from others who have recovered from the effects of their partner’s sex addiction.
 Recovery IS possible.
 You WILL feel joy and peace again, regardless of whether your partner chooses recovery or not.
 Consider joining Clarity and Peace with Boundaries: Transforming confusion and chaos into clarity and calm without guilt or isolation. also provide one on one coaching and mentoring

 MARRIAGE COUNSELING IS NOT THE IMMEDIATE ANSWER

-- Sex addiction and betrayal is not caused by issues in the marriage, it is an individual's abuse problem.
+- Sex addiction and betrayal are not caused by issues in the marriage, it is an individual's abuse problem.
 Until the betrayer gets counseling for his root issues, and until you get trauma treatment, and both of you experience healing and growth, neither of you are fully able to participate in a healthy way in marriage counseling.
 Once you each have your own individual counseling in place, consider marriage counseling with a CSAT or counselor who is well versed in sex addiction, or infidelity and partner trauma.
 Arranging therapy for separate, individual counseling with specialized therapists should be on the first to-do's on your list.

 - There’s many myths, paradoxes and misunderstanding about sex addiction, even in the therapy world.
 Read books about sex addiction, betrayed partner recovery, trauma, attachment injury, listen to podcasts, talk to others who have been there.
 The cause of sex addiction behaviors is not rooted in sex itself, but in the need to escape difficult emotions.
 A recovery lifestyle is possible, and there are many examples of individuals and couples who have recovered, and found gifts in recovery.